alexvegadev/moviesrd/README.md

 # moviesrd
-An very basic list of movies that display information.
+A very basic list of movies that display information.

 API Used: https://www.themoviedb.org/